Higher Order Topological Insulator via Periodic Driving: Results

 We now move to the main part of the paper where we describe the appearance of the HOTI phase.
-We add a Wilson mass term of the form~\cite{agarwala2019higher,nag2019higher} $H_B=\Delta [\cos k_x -\cos k_y ] \sigma_1 \tau_1$ with the initial Hamiltonian $H_\textrm{SM}$ given by Eq.(\ref{HSM}). $H_B$ breaks both $\mathcal{C}_4$ rotational symmetry and $\mathcal{T}$ but preserves the combined symmetry operation $\mathcal{C}_4 \mathcal{T}$.
-We note that $\{H_{SM},H_B\}=0$. ${H_B}$ changes sign across the corners under $\mathcal{C}_4$ rotation and thus the presence of four corner modes are ensured by a generalized Jackiw-Rebbi index theorem~\cite{jackiw1976solitons}.
+We add a Wilson mass term of the form~\cite{schindler2018higher,PhysRevB.100.115403,agarwala2019higher,nag2019higher} $H_B=\Delta [\cos k_x -\cos k_y ] \sigma_1 \tau_1$ with the initial Hamiltonian $H_\textrm{SM}$ given by Eq.(\ref{HSM}). $H_B$ breaks both $\mathcal{C}_4$ rotational symmetry and $\mathcal{T}$ but preserves the combined symmetry operation $\mathcal{C}_4 \mathcal{T}$.
+We note that $\{H_{SM},H_B\}=0$. ${H_B}$ changes sign under $\mathcal{C}_4$ rotation.
+Effective 1D Dirac equation for the edge(s) of the system contains a mass term that changes sign across the corner~\cite{yan2018majorana,wang2018high} and thus the presence of four corner modes is ensured by a generalized Jackiw-Rebbi index theorem~\cite{jackiw1976solitons}.
 A static second order topological insulator accommodating in-gap corner modes at all the four corners can thus be realized in the square lattice system.
+Similar mass term has been used recently to obtain higher order topological phases in various models~\cite{schindler2018higher,agarwala2019higher,nag2019higher}.

+In this subsection, we present our results for circularly polarized light with high frequency.
 In presence of the irradiation, the effective Floquet Hamiltonian is given by Eq.(\ref{H}) and Eq.(\ref{FHam}) including the new terms arising due to the $\mathcal{C}_4$ symmetry breaking mass perturbation.
 Different hopping amplitudes in Eq.(\ref{hpr}) are now modified by the mass parameter $\Delta$ and given by,

 \begin{widetext}

 \end{widetext} where different parameters have their usual meaning as defined earlier.